FIWARE/VCWallet/README.md

 git clone git@github.com:hesusruiz/VCWallet.git
 ```

-Install the required Node.js packages for the browser:
+Install the required Node.js packages for the browser.
+You have to change to the `front` directory and then run `npm install`.

 ```
 cd front
 npm install
 ```

-Build the front-end files
+Build the front-end files.
+This has to be done from the root of the repository (instead of from the `front` directory as in the previous step):

 ```
 go run . build
 ```

+The above command will create or update the directory `docs` with the files for deployment.
+Before deploying to production, you can test the application by using the included development server.

-Run the development server to serve the wallet files for testing and development:
+You can run the development server to serve the wallet files for testing and development.
+From the root of the repository run:

 ```
 go run . serve
 ```

 The development server will automatically build the wallet every time that the browser is refreshed.

+## Deployment to production

+To deploy the wallet to production, you juat need a static file server or CDN (like Netlify).
+Just deploy the files inside the `docs` directory.